rtreacy87/MLOps-Notes/wiki/environment-setup.md

 ## 3. Set Up Python Environment

 Azure ML SDK requires Python.
-We'll set up a virtual environment for our ML work.
+You can set up either a virtual environment or a conda environment for your ML work.

+### Option A: Python Virtual Environment

 ```bash
 # Install Python (if not already installed)